MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rxcontx/ns-rxcontx-_rx_context.md

 A member initially set to zero in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554367">RxCreateRxContext</a> routine.
 This member is not otherwise used by RDBSS, but it may be used by network mini-redirectors.

+### -field StoredStatus

+### -field StoredStatusAlignment

 ### -field InformationToReturn

+### -field IoStatusBlock

+The I/O status block use by a network mini-redirector to return status information.
+The <b>IoStatusBlock</b> member is a member of an unnamed union used for returning status information.

+### -field ForceLonglongAligmentDummyField

+A member of an unnamed union use to force proper alignment on the <b>MRxContext[MRX_CONTEXT_FIELD_COUNT]</b> member.

+### -field MRxContext

+A member of an unnamed union that contains an array of four pointers for use by a network mini-redirector driver.

 ### -field WriteOnlyOpenRetryContext